AdobeDocs/uxp-photoshop/src/pages/guides/hybrid-plugins/distribute/index.md

 # Distribute

-Prepare your hybrid plugin to be listed in the Adobe marketplace via [Developer Distribution](https://developer.adobe.com/developer-distribution/creative-cloud/docs/guides/getting_started/).
+Prepare your hybrid plugin to be listed in the Creative Cloud Marketplace via [Developer Distribution](https://developer.adobe.com/developer-distribution/creative-cloud/docs/guides/getting_started/).
 To learn more about general packaging guidelines, visit [here](../../distribution/packaging-your-plugin/).

 Additionally, remember to: